ICONIP 2022

 Method

 Conventional memory augmented neural networks (MANNs) suffer from severe performance degradation on systematically different test data.
-We combine a modular RNN encoder + TPR-based external memory to achieve systematic generalization.
+The core issue is that the encoder overfits to training combinations, failing to represent individual components in a recomposable form.
+We address this by combining a modular RNN encoder + TPR-based external memory.

 Key components: